likelytwitchdollop/likelytwitchdollop/README.md

 My name is Cynthia (but you can call me cynth).
 I'm a Full-Stack JavaScript Developer, and a unicorn.

-- 👀 **Currently working**: on some challenges on Frontend Mentor to improve my frontend development.
+- 👀 **Currently working on?**: challenges on Frontend Mentor to improve my frontend development.
-- 👀 **Interested**: in systems design, architecture and cloud computing.
+- 👀 **Interests?**: systems design & architecture, and cloud computing.
-- 👀 **Currently learning**: web and mobile application design and development using the JAM stack and a bunch of other technologies.
+- 👀 **Currently learning?**: web and mobile application design and development using the JAM stack and a bunch of other technologies.
-- 👀 **Collaborate on**: almost anything.
-My interests are somewhat without bounds.
+- 👀 **Collaborate?**: definitely!
 I would kindly assist on any project as a designer or developer.
-- 👀 **Reach me**:  I'm still thinking about that.
+- 👀 **Reach me?**: I'm still thinking about that.

 **Languages**:
 <p float="left">